-The Master Programme in Bioinformatics is designed for those of you who wish to focus on the exciting interdisciplinary field of bioinformatics, which combines computer sciences, mathematics and biology.
-Uppsala University possesses exceptional competence in bioinformatics and computer sciences.
-The tools and knowledge you will acquire as a student in this programme are central elements in many areas of research, such as studying the function of human hereditary characteristics, protein function in various organisms or developing new types of pharmaceuticals.
+If you have a computer science background and wish to focus on the exciting interdisciplinary field of bioinformatics, combining computer science, mathematics and biology, then the Master's Programme in Bioinformatics is designed for you.
+The tools and knowledge you will acquire during this programme are central elements in many areas of research, such as studying genetic diseases in humans, building the tree of life or developing new types of pharmaceuticals.

 Why this programme?

-Through our expert teachers, you will obtain a broad network, enabling you to establish links with potential future employers.
-For instance, you may conduct research at a university, work with clinical applications at a hospital or work with industrial applications at a biotech company.
+Through our expert teachers, you will obtain a broad network, which will enable you to establish links with potential future employers.
+For instance, after the programme you may conduct research at a university, work with clinical applications at a hospital or work with industrial applications at a biotech company.

 The programme leads to a Master of Science (120 credits) with Bioinformatics as the main field of study.

 Name: Yuvarani Masarapu From: India Studied: Master’s Programme in Bioinformatics; study years 2018-2020.

 I always wanted to enter the science community, but with my Bachelor’s in Computer Science I did not know how to do this without restarting my career.
 When I was searching for such options at Swedish universities, the Master’s Programme in Bioinformatics at Uppsala University fits perfectly for my future career goals.
 I could use my previous programming knowledge and learn how to apply it on scientific data.